 I always wanted to study art but became a mathematician.
 Contrary to common belief, it doesn't mean I simply like numbers.
 The beauty lies in-between, within their structure.
 Mathematics is about finding the right perspective and language to express a problem until the solution follows easily.
 It is a powerful way of thinking.

-The core of my research revolves around the integration of mathematics, neuroscience, and computer science.
-In recent years, my primary focus has been on investigating spatial representations within the brain and their significance in broader cognitive computations and the development of intelligence.
-My academic foundation however lies in pure mathematics, specifically in geometric and differential topology — with a particular emphasis on contact and symplectic topology.
+My focus can be broadly labeled as Spatial AI, spanning topics like (semantic) SLAM, inverse graphics, and spatial representations in general.
+My academic foundation however lies in pure mathematics, specifically in geometric and differential topology, with a particular emphasis on contact and symplectic topology.
 Believe me, it sounds more daunting than it truly is :) In fact, I miss it a lot.